 We are committed to helping you explore internship opportunities to give you that extra edge when you are searching for a job after graduation.
 Biology faculty serve as academic advisers for all biology majors, and work closely with students to find relevant internships, employment, and graduate school opportunities.
 We maintain a database of past internship opportunities by our students, and we maintain relationships with our alumni.
 These resources are available to all our present students to help them find productive opportunities.

 Student presentations at meetings are among the best networking opportunities available.
 Our students regularly present at Tri-Beta regional meetings, and our students also travel to national and international scientific conferences to present their research.

 "Live by the lake" at the beautiful Raystown Field Station, which is nestled at the edge of Raystown Lake near Huntingdon, Pennsylvania.
 In a cooperative agreement with Juniata College, SFU students and Juniata students engage in hands-on science courses and related activities, all while living at the field station for the entire semester.

-Recently we have participated in projects such as SFU Earth Day (carnival organizers), 350.org International Day of Climate Action, Adopt-a-Highway litter cleanup at Prince Gallitzin State Park, Yale Environmental Leadership Conference, Math and Science Saturday presentation at Foot-of-Ten elementary school in Hollidaysburg, Backpacking and hiking trips, SFU Day of Reflection Watershed Trail Clean-up, and the Recycled Gift Christmas Party
+The Saint Francis Environmental Action Society is a student club focused on environmental awareness and preservation.
+Recently, they have participated in projects such as SFU Earth Day Carnival Organizers, 350.org International Day of Climate Action, Adopt-a-Highway litter cleanup at Prince Gallitzin State Park, Yale Environmental Leadership Conference, Math and Science Saturday presentation at Foot-of-Ten elementary school in Hollidaysburg, Backpacking and hiking trips, SFU Day of Reflection Watershed Trail Clean-up, and the Recycled Gift Christmas Party.

 Our organization promotes environmental education to the students, faculty, and staff of Saint Francis University.
 Our goal also includes promoting environmental awareness in the community at large.